dannyhope/uxbrighton/_posts/2017-09-05-psychology-workshop.md

 ## About Joe

 Joe Leech has spent the last 13 years working in UX with organisations like eBay, MoMA, Marriott and Disney.
-A former UX Director at cxpartners he has a degree in Neuroscience an MSc in Human Computer Interaction and wrote the book Psychology for Designers
+A former UX Director at cxpartners he has a degree in Neuroscience an MSc in Human Computer Interaction and wrote the book Psychology for Designers.

+<div class="responsive-height-limiter"><div class="embed-container vga"><iframe src="https://youtu.be/3-0NQ_bb4C8?list=PLxIVE2ZZ0maCWjZhoIAiL0lkif9_a2k7F" frameborder="0" scrolling="no" allowfullscreen></iframe></div></div>

 ## What people have said about Joe’s workshops